 pollution close to the ground.
 The restrictions include bans on burning wood in

-fireplaces, outdoor fire pits and chimineys.
+fireplaces, outdoor fire pits and chimineas.
 Gas and electric heaters are

 Sustained winds and rain could break up the pollution, but the National Weather

-Service said no such weather is in sight for metro Phoenix.
+Service says no such weather is in sight for metro Phoenix.

-Over the next few days, the area is expected to have high temperatures of just
+Over the next few days, the metropolitan area is expected to have high

-over 70 degrees and lows in the mid-40s.
+temperatures of just over 70 degrees and low temperatures in the mid-40s.